Login

 EOR Setup Fee

 Many EOR providers charge a one-off setup fee for new employees.
-This covers the cost of setting up the contract, onboarding the employee, and enrolling them onto payroll.
-The actual cost of this setup fee will depend on your chosen provider.
+This covers the cost of setting up the contract, onboarding the employees, and enrolling them onto global payroll.
+Setup or registration fees vary widely between EORs, with most falling between $500 and $2000.

 To protect their business, EOR providers usually hold a deposit for each employee.
 This could be a lump sum or a percentage of the employee’s salary.
 The deposit is withheld for the duration of an employee’s employment and is kept aside in case your company becomes unable to pay the employee’s salary for whatever reason (i.e., in the case of insolvency).
 If it’s not needed, you’ll receive the deposit back upon termination of the employment contract.